lrdj/goodlookslikethis/_posts/2024-02-29-servant-leadership.md

   Once you start reflecting on types of leadership you start exploring your relationship to purpose.
 Finding that meaningful purpose is a journey we're all on, and it should be our job to help:-)

 intro: >
-  "I'm being asked to provide structured commentary on what kind of leader I am.
-This isn't something I had ever planned on doing, as the basis of service design is to be helpful by making visible what cannot be seen.
-It always followed for me that a leader, or leadership itself, was simply to work towards being even more helpful."
+  The basis of service design is to be helpful by making visible what cannot be seen.
+It always followed for me that a leader, or leadership itself, was simply to work towards being even more helpful.

 categories:
   - Leadership